mashlosenok/RNAseq_PAS_finder/README.md

 # RNAseq_PAS_finder
 Polyadenylation sites (PAS) identification from short RNA-seq reads with non-templated adenines (polyA reads).

-## Input
-By default *RNAseq_PAS_finder* identifies PAS from all .bam files stored in `bams/` direcory.
-The input files have to be indexed.

-## Output
-List of polyadenylation clusters (PASC) with number of supporting polyA reads.

 ## Setting up

 Clone this repository to your local system.